-Once you receive a first letter from your sponsored student, you are welcome to write up to four times a year, and you'll receive reply letters within 8-12 weeks by mail.
-Your sponsored student will initiate communication with you once a year in the form of an annual letter in August.
+Once you receive a first letter from your sponsored student, you are welcome to write up to four times a year, and you'll receive reply letters within within 8-12 weeks electronically.
+Your sponsored student will initiate communication with you once a year in the form of an annual letter.
 Students are so encouraged when they receive letters from their sponsors!